 Justice For All People

-Social Justice Committee
+Social Justice Policy

 Pioneer Church has a history of speaking the truth (as we see it) to power on behalf of our homeless neighbors and for affordable housing for all who need it.
 This month we wrote Sacramento City Councilmember Steve Hansen inviting him to talk with us at our Fellowship Hour about our church’s support for better police treatment of people who are homeless and for strengthening, not weakening, the city affordable housing ordinance.
 While speaking for the church, we also honor each church member’s freedom to make their own individual decisions, and there is no implication that the church speaks for all its members.
 The letter is posted on the bulletin board.

-– Winter Sanctuaries in Sacramento 2018-2019-
+– Winter Sanctuaries in Sacramento –

 – Where can I find help?

 Sacramento Steps Forward manages the Sacramento City and County Homelessness Continuum of Care.
-They work to coordinate, develop and implement policies that address homelessness, with a focus on solutions that will improve system efficiency and reduce the number of individuals experiencing homelessness in the Sacramento region.
+They work to coordinate, develop, and implement policies that address homelessness, with a focus on solutions that will improve system efficiency and reduce the number of individuals experiencing homelessness in the Sacramento region.

 You can go to the “Find Help” page from this link.

-Do you know over the 60% of the homeless population in Sacramento has a mental illness or substance abuse?
+Do you know that over 60% of the homeless population in Sacramento has a mental illness or substance abuse?
 Their needs are not only food but also appropriate mental health care.
 If homeless people want to take a mental health service from the county, they must contact the Guest House.

 1400 North A Street, Bldg A, Sacramento, CA 95814

-Provides full-range professional outpatient services, including psychiatric medication evaluation and treatment, mental health nursing, service coordination and linkage/referrals for housing and ongoing services.
+Provides full-range professional outpatient services, including psychiatric medication evaluation and treatment, mental health nursing, service coordination, and linkage/referrals for housing and ongoing services.
 Saturday clinic hours are available.

 – Sacramento County Mental Health Respite Services –

 These mental health support places for homeless people will not give them medication but make a bridge to access the appropriate mental health care from our community.